yargs/yargs/README.md

 `fn` is called with two arguments, the parsed `argv` hash and an array of options and their aliases.

-If `fn` throws or returns `false`, show the thrown error, usage information, and exit.
+If `fn` throws or returns a non-truthy value, show the thrown error, usage information, and exit.

 .fail(fn)